pseale/hot-takes-blog/content/posts/expert-wsl.md

 - set `.gitattributes` in individual repos to always checkout some file types (e.g. shell scripts) as LF
 - set `.gitattributes` in specific repos to always checkout all files as LF

-More permanent defaults for your git install only:
+More permanent defaults for your git install (only affects you, not the team):

 - via `git config --global core.autocrlf`
 - via `git config --global core.eol`